-Last updated on 4 July 2025
+Last updated on 09 December 2025

 Our Commercial Market Outlook, published by our research team, is continually being reviewed and updated with our latest insights.
 If you would like to find out about how the current market changes will impact on your property needs, please contact us.